aduvermy/Google_Takeout_data_mining/README.md

 insertion video

 However, you should also be aware that this kind of visualization gives easy access to your daily habits.
 By using a logical filter such as "from 0:00 am to 5:00 am I stay still and I am at home" our tool allows you to investigate your home location.
 Or by checking your position during work hours, it informs us about your job and potentially on your way of life.
+Currently, our app needs manual treatment, a possible perspective of our work would be to develop a machine-learning algorithm able to detect hotspots often print on this kind of image and so able to infer user residence location.

 # Autors
 Adeline, Elsa, Fanny, Fatima, Arnaud